dsmyda/Janet/README.md

 # Janet

+Basic analytics questions?
+Just ask Janet.

+Janet is capable of indexing your database schema, automatically generating SQL queries with the help of OpenAI and then automatically executing those results against your database.
+Only the Table DDL will be shared with OpenAI's API, Janet will never query for or include any row data from your table.

-Janet will read your database DLL, do a bit of prompt engineering, and then automatically generate SQL queries that answer your question.
-Janus is designed to do basic descriptive analytics - which broadly means it'll help you summarize the past and find counts, trends, etc. The intention of this tool is to automate the first step of most data analytics workflows, the development of ad-hoc dashboards for monitoring and visualization, and to reduce the load on teams that get asked analytics questions in Slack.
+Janet is designed to do basic descriptive analytics - which broadly means it'll help you summarize the past, find counts, trends, etc. This tool can be used to reduce development time, assist in dashboard creation, and ultimately reduce the burden on teams answering data-driven questions in Slack.

-Janet currently only supports Postgres.
-I might expand it to include database engines in the future.
+As part of this initial release, only Postgres is supported.

+## How it works

+TODO

-## Components
+## Best Practices

-WIP
+### Least Privilege

+Please only give Janet the least amount of privilege required to answer your questions.
+Our recommendation is to:

+1. Create a seperate database user
+2. Supply a read-only connection
+3. Restrict who has access to call Janet's APIs

-### Web Server
+### Smallest Preload

+It's recommended that you preload subsets of your database schema to answer specific and/or frequent questions.
+This reduces the size of the prompt sent to OpenAI, which will save you money and improve the accuracy of the results.
+In addition, it'll prevent you from accidentally exposing sensitive table ddl, if that's a consideration for you and your team (note: Janet will never send actual table data to OpenAI).

+## HTTP API

-#### POST /api/ddl
+### POST /api/preload

-Load the database ddl beforehand.
-Janet will fetch tables matching filters using a read only connection.
-The ddl will be saved to disk and used on calls to `/api/answer`, if requested.
-See `/api/answer` for more details.
+Load and cache a subset of your database schema beforehand.

+Janet will fetch tables matching the filters.
+The ddl will be saved to disk and can be used when calling `/api/question`.
+See `/api/question` for more details.

 Request Body